CircuitSetup/Flux-Capacitor_backup/README.md

 Using this setup enables the FC to receive notifications about time travel and alarm wirelessly, and to query the TCD for data.

 In order to access the FC's Config Portal in your car, connect your hand held or computer to the TCD's WiFi access point ("TCD-AP"), and direct your browser to http://flux.local ; if that does not work, go to the TCD's keypad menu, press ENTER until "BTTFN CLIENTS" is shown, hold ENTER, and look for the FC's IP address there; then direct your browser to that IP by using the URL http://a.b.c.d (a-d being the IP address displayed on the TCD display).

+## Flash Wear

+Flash memory has a somewhat limited life-time.
+It can be written to only between 10.000 and 100.000 times before becoming unreliable.
+The firmware writes to the internal flash memory when saving settings and other data.
+Every time you change settings, data is written to flash memory.

+In order to reduce the number of write operations and thereby prolong the life of your Flux Capacitor, it is recommended to use a good-quality SD card and to check ["Save volume/speed/IR settings on SD"](#-save-volumespeedir-settings-on-sd) in the Config Portal; alarm and speed settings as well as learned IR codes are then stored on the SD card (which also suffers from wear but is easy to replace).
+If you want to swap the SD card but preserve your volume/speed/IR settings, go to the Config Portal while the old SD card is still in place, uncheck the *Save volume/speed/IR settings on SD* option, click on Save and wait until the device has rebooted.
+You can then power down, swap the SD card and power-up again.
+Then go to the Config Portal, change the option back on and click on Save.
+Your settings are now on the new SD card.

 ## Appendix A: The Config Portal